 In a market where we already have other dominant digital wallet service providers such as eSewa and Khalti among the most used PSPs (payment service providers), Namaste Pay has already created a buzz.
-You may wonder what makes it worth the news?
+You may wonder what makes it worth the news.

 What is Namaste Pay?

 Namaste Pay is the result of the initiation of Nepal Digital Payment Service Company Limited (NDPC) which is a joint venture between Nepal Telecom and Rashtriya Banijya Bank.
-Their aim behind this digital wallet is to offer an even more convenient and affordable electronic payment service deviating from others.
+The aim behind this digital wallet is to offer an even more convenient and affordable electronic payment service deviating from others.
 Already the product has amassed a total of 400MN (40 crores) Nepali rupees which is a record among such enterprises to date in Nepal.

 How Is It Different?

 Branding it distinct would be underwhelming.
 Although the end purpose is still a digital transaction, it is radically different from others.
-As it is a joint enterprise between two large institutions, they have enough means and resources to cramp up the features and offer distinct services than others.
+As it is a joint enterprise between two large institutions, they have enough means and resources to cramp up the features and offer distinct services from others.
 Let’s find explore its features and benefits.

-Namaste Pay will work offline.
+Namaste Pay works offline.
 Yes, you heard it right.
 Unlike, any other digital wallet service in circulation, it will work both online and offline.
 This is why users will not have to bother about internet connection.
 If you are on the Nepal Telecom network, you can perform offline transactions at any time with the service.

 Also read this: Corporate Pay Operational in Nepal